-MetaTrader 4 (MT4) is an online trading platform best-known for speculating on the forex market.
-Available for download on Mac, Windows, and mobile apps, it’s offered by most brokers in 2020.
+MetaTrader 4 (MT4) is an online trading platform best known for speculating on the forex market.
+Available for download on Mac, Windows, and mobile apps, it’s offered by most brokers in 2022.
 Here we’ll explain how to trade on the MetaTrader 4 system, as well as running through expert advisors (EAs), demo accounts, tutorials, and support.

-MetaQuotes Software, the developers behind MetaTrader 4, released the platform in 2002.
+MetaQuotes Software, the developer behind MetaTrader 4, released the platform in 2002.
 It’s since undergone a number of iterations, with the 2005 version giving it real traction in the online trading community.
-It’s now so popular brokers offer the platform as an alternative to their proprietary software.
+It became ever more popular and this increased popularity prompted many brokers to add MetaTrader4 between 2007 and 2010.
+MetaTrader 4 popularity has only increased since then and it’s now so popular that most brokers offer the platform as an alternative to their proprietary software.

 How To Open A MetaTrader 4 Account